paulsinclair51/briteTest/README.md

 - tests that may hang, abort, or corrupt memory
 - running test groups in parallel

-### Summary
+Summary:

 | Mode              | Execution                     | Isolation Strength                     | Best For                    |
 |-------------------|-------------------------------|----------------------------------------|-----------------------------|
 | Single‑Process    | One process, one thread       | Partial (cannot isolate aborts/hangs)  | Fast local runs, debugging  |
 | Process‑Isolated  | One process per test group    | Full (survives all faults)             | CI, fault injection, parallel runs |

-Both modes use the same LT_GROUP, LT_TEST, and LT_INJECT_TEST macros.
-The choice of isolation level affects only how test groups are executed, not how they are written.
+Both modes use the same LT_GROUP, LT_TEST, and LT_TEST_I macros.
+The choice of isolation mode affects only how test groups and tests are executed, not how they are written.

 ## Customization